-The DCC shall ensure that only persons who are Authorised Responsible Officers (AROs) and have been issued with credentials, in accordance with the SMKI RAPP, used to access a SMKI Repository interface, shall be able to access that interface on behalf of their organisation.

 DCC Gateway Connection users may connect to the SMKI Repository interfaces as set out in sections 3.1 to 3.3 of this document, via that DCC Gateway Connection, and where they have been issued with credentials to authenticate to such SMKI Repository interfaces.
 The means by which a connection is made to the SMKI Repository interfaces is set out in the SMKI Repository Interface Design Specification.
-DCC Gateway Connection users may connect to the SMKI Repository interfaces using:

-a web browser as set out in sections 1.2 and 2.1.1 of this document;

-an automated System-to-System interface to access the SMKI Repository Web Service interface, as set out in section 2.1.2 of this document and the SMKI Repository Interface Design Specification; or

-a SSH File Transfer Protocol (SFTP) client, as set out in section 2.1.3 of this document and the SMKI Repository Interface Design Specification.

-Where Systems, are used to access the SMKI Repository Portal interface, SMKI Repository Web Service interface or SFTP interface via a DCC Gateway Connection:

-the Party or RDP shall ensure their Systems negotiate connections using TLS, as set out in the SMKI Repository Interface Design Specification; and

-the DCC shall ensure that unencrypted HTTP requests will not be responded to by the SMKI Repository Portal interface or SMKI Repository Web Service interface, other than to redirect them to their equivalent secure URLs.

 Any Party or RDP without a DCC Gateway Connection may access SMKI Repository content as set out in section 2.2 of this document and the SMKI Repository Interface Design Specification.